Package 'genieclust'

 distance

-metric used to compute the linkage, one of: "euclidean" (synonym: "l2"), "manhattan" (a.k.a. "l1" and "cityblock"), "cosine"
+metric used in the case where d is a matrix; one of: "euclidean" (synonym: "l2"), "manhattan" (a.k.a. "l1" and "cityblock"), "cosine"

 M